If

 The

-following websites are provided by the various
+following websites are provided by the

-Australian state governments, and feature
+various Australian state governments,

-comprehensive information about road rules,
+about road rules, tolls and traffic

-tolls and traffic conditions.
-Some are aimed
+conditions.
+Some are aimed more at learner

-more at learner drivers, while others (such
+drivers, while others (such as the NSW,

-as the NSW, Victorian and Queensland sites)
+Victorian and Queensland sites) have

-have specific sections designed for tourists.
+specific sections designed for tourists.

 Roads